CurtisMaves/scripts/README.md

 ###[vpn-up.sh](vpn-up.sh)
 This command gets the IP address of the tun0 interface (VPN interface) and then sets the Deluge daemon to bind to that IP address.
 It then restarts the daemon.
 It also starts the syncthing daemon.

+ All of these script rely on the Network Manager's /etc/NetworkManager/dispatcher.d folder, to execute.
+ <a href="http://linux.die.net/man/8/networkmanager">View this man page for more info about it</a>